-But Alistair, now 70, has blazed a long and impressive trail of his own in public life - as an art collector, property developer, author, fund raiser and loyal political servant to Margaret Thatcher.
+But Lord McAlpine, who has died aged 71, blazed a long and impressive trail of his own in public life - as an art collector, property developer, author, fund raiser and loyal political servant to Margaret Thatcher.

 Known as a jovial, cultured character, with a love of modern art, he was at one time one of the most powerful figures in the Conservative Party.

-He was made a director of the family firm at 21, five years after dropping out of top public school Stowe, with three O-levels.
+He was made a director of the family firm at 21, five years after dropping out of public school Stowe with three O-levels.

 That was when he first met Margaret Thatcher, recently elected leader of the Conservative Party.

 He became one of her closest and most devoted advisers and Conservative Party treasurer throughout her period in office, from 1979 to 1990.